junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel glares at him.
 "You want my grace?"

-"Not all of them, just a tiny bit, you'll grow back, don't you?"
-The slimy reaper magics a glass vial into his palm, holding straight.
-"So do we have a deal?"
+"Not all of it.
+Just a tiny bit.
+You'll grow back, won't you?"
+The slimy reaper conjures a small glass vial into his palm, holding it out.
+"So, do we have a deal?"

 It's not a large vial, to be honest, but still, losing grace -- trading it -- is unholy.
-There are so many spells others can do with the grace he gives away to hurt him, or even kill him.
-And if Ajay is corrupted by Raphael and it's his way of getting to him, then...
+There are so many spells others could cast with the grace he gives away to harm him, or even kill him.
+And if Ajay is corrupted by Raphael and this is his way of getting to him, then...

 But Dean is waiting.
 Cas's mental image shifts.
-Dean has been in the Purgatory for so long, and if he doesn't get to him soon, if he's too late then... the death in the afterlife, would that mean gone forever?
+Dean has been in Purgatory for so long, and if he doesn't reach him soon, if he's too late, then... death in the afterlife -- Would that mean gone forever?
 That he would never see him again?

-Cas grabs the vial and uses the angel blade to cut his left forearm.
-The sparkling light of grace flow out of the wound, filling into the small glass container.
-Cas's human body inhales in the pain from the cut.
+Castiel grabs the vial and uses the angel blade to cut his left forearm.
+The sparkling light of grace flows from the wound, filling the small glass container.
+His human body inhales automatically at the prickling pain.

-He covers the wound with the other palm once the vial is full.
-The skin is healed in an instant, but the loss of grace still makes him stumble slightly, as if the legs can't exactly hold his whole body's weight for a moment, or the head becomes too heavy and dizzy -- not too different from a human losing just enough blood to be lightheaded before getting vital.
+He covers the wound with his other palm once the vial is full.
+The skin is healed in an instant, but the loss of grace still makes him stumble slightly, as if his legs can't quite hold his weight for a moment, or his head becomes too heavy and dizzy -- not unlike a human losing just enough blood to be lightheaded before turning vital.

-He hands the vial back, ignoring the uncomfortable feeling.
+He hands the vial back, ignoring the uncomfortable sensation.

-"Lead the way."
-He tells him sternly.
+"Lead the way," he tells him sternly.

 <br>